 I started to take photos during my teenage years.
 My first experience of real photography was with a home made cardboard box pinhole camera, using photographic paper as film which was then developed in the under stairs cupboard using plant pot trays for the chemicals and a light bulb painted red to see by!

 At that time I was doing all my own black and white developing an printing either in the school darkroom or at home.
-At that time I had few photographs published in connection with school and I even had a Zenit Enlarger in the attic.
-However after starting university and then work, like many others, I drifted away until the advent of digital and the attraction of a ‘darkroom’ that didn't smell, add extra dust ‘texture’ to my images, or monopolise the bathroom!
+I had few photographs published in connection with school and I even had a Zenit Enlarger setup in the attic.
+Getting the chemicals to 20c was however always hard in winter.
+After starting university and then work, like many others, I drifted away until the advent of digital and the attraction of a ‘darkroom’ that didn't smell, add extra dust ‘texture’ to my images, or monopolise the bathroom for hours!

 In 2008 I was published in Amateur Photographer's reader pages, and in 2009 came 7th in the Amateur Photographer of the Year competition (but haven't made much impact since!)
 I've also had a cover photo on Herts Life Magazine and a number of images published since.

-In Jan 2010 I was awarded a Licentiate of the Royal Photographic Society.
+In Jan 2010 I was awarded a Licentiate of the Royal Photographic Society for this panel